Forgot to Pay Electricity Bill in Japan? What to Know & Do

 How much are late payment penalties?

-Late payment on an electric bill can incur an interest rate of 0.03% per day (10% annually).
+Late account transfer payment on an electric bill can incur an interest rate of 0.03% per day (10% annually).

-For example, if your monthly bill is ¥5000, and you pay it 30 days after the due date, the company will charge a late fee of ¥45.
+For example, if the bill was ¥5000, and you pay it 30 days after the due date, the company may charge a late fee of ¥45.

 Although this is a small fee, you can ultimately lose your electricity if you continue to ignore paying your bill.